jinpeng01/AIG_CL/README.md

 We give an example about the data in the `graph_construction/`

 ### Preparation
+Remain to be origanized.
+Some of the code needs to be debug, plz use it carefully.

 #### Graph Construction
 We have given the example about the data format to construct the graph (each line is a radiology report).